 Managing Blocked Milk Ducts and Treating Mastitis

-How to prevent & treat plugged ducts and mastitis so you can comfortably and confidently continue your breastfeeding journey.
+Here's how to prevent and treat plugged ducts, mastitis, and nipple blebs, so you can comfortably and confidently continue your breastfeeding journey.

 Along with all the amazing benefits that breastfeeding provides, it can also come with some challenges.
-Two common concerns for nursing and pumping moms are sore, painful conditions on the breast called plugged (or blocked) milk ducts and mastitis.
-It’s important to understand the difference between the two, and to know how to prevent a blocked milk duct or mastitis from occurring.
+Three common concerns for nursing and pumping moms are sore, painful conditions on the breast called plugged (or blocked) milk ducts, milk blisters (or blebs), and mastitis.
+It’s important to understand the difference between these three conditions, and to know how to prevent a blocked milk duct, a nipple bleb, or mastitis from occurring.
 Understanding what causes these conditions and how to treat them can help your breastfeeding journey be as easy, and painless, as possible.

 If any milk duct in the breast is not drained well, the area becomes ‘clogged’ up (or blocked) and milk is prevented from flowing.
 This will feel like a firm, sore lump in the breast, and may be reddened and warm to the touch.
-Blocked milk ducts are common in breastfeeding moms, and can be caused by anything from missing feedings to wearing too tight a bra.
+Blocked milk ducts are common in breastfeeding moms, and can be caused by anything from missing feedings to wearing a bra that is too tight.